 All in all…

-- Birks are simple and they’re good.
+- Birks are simple and they’re good for your feet.

 - The brand seems really cool.